William Chomsky

 From 1924 until 1969, he was a member of the faculty at the Jewish teacher-training institution Gratz College, becoming faculty president in 1932.
-In 1955, he also began teaching courses at Dropsie College, to which he was affiliated until 1977.
+In 1955, he also began teaching courses at Dropsie College, with which he was affiliated until 1977.
+He was the father of Noam Chomsky.

-Background and early life
+Early life and education

-William Chomsky was born in 1896 in Kupil in the Volhynian Governorate of the Russian Empire (in present-day Ukraine).
-After immigrating to the United States in 1913, to avoid serving in the Czarist army, he worked in sweatshops in Baltimore before gaining employment teaching at the city's Hebrew elementary schools, using his money to fund his studies at Johns Hopkins University.
+Chomsky was born in 1896 in Kupil in the Volhynian Governorate of the Russian Empire, the son of Meyer and Esther (Essie) Korman Chomsky.
+His first name was Ze'ev and he was known by the diminutive Velvel, the corresponding Yiddish name for William.

+His father immigrated to the United States in 1908 and worked as a presser in a clothing shop in Baltimore, and the rest of the family arrived five years later.
+In July 1912, at age 16, William arrived in Baltimore with his mother, Essie, and sisters Fannie (Feige) and Gertrude (Gittle).
+His mother died in 1919.
+He worked in sweatshops in Baltimore before gaining employment teaching at the city's Hebrew elementary schools, using his income to fund his studies at Johns Hopkins University.
 After moving to Philadelphia, Chomsky became the superintendent (principal) of the Mikveh Israel religious school from 1923.